-It should be noted that for the stiffness matrix to be diagonal, the cube's center need not coincide with the geometric center of the Stewart platform.
+It should be noted that for the stiffness matrix to be diagonal, the cube's center doesn't need to coincide with the geometric center of the Stewart platform.
 This observation leads to the interesting alternative architectures presented in Section 3.4.

+Uniform Mobility

-Uniform Mobility The translational mobility of the Stewart platform with constant orientation was analyzed.
+The translational mobility of the Stewart platform with constant orientation was analyzed.
 Considering limited actuator stroke (elongation of each strut), the maximum achievable positions in XYZ space were estimated.
 The resulting mobility in X, Y, and Z directions for the cubic architecture is illustrated in Figure 3.3a.

 The translational workspace analysis reveals that for the cubic architecture, the achievable positions form a cube whose axes align with the struts, with the cube's edge length corresponding to the strut axial stroke.
-This findings suggest that the mobility pattern is more nuanced than sometimes described in the literature [11], exhibiting uniformity primarily along directions aligned with the cube's edges rather than uniform spherical distribution in all XYZ directions.
+These findings suggest that the mobility pattern is more subtle than sometimes described in the literature [21], exhibiting uniformity primarily along directions aligned with the cube's edges rather than uniform spherical distribution in all XYZ directions.
 This configuration still offers more consistent mobility characteristics compared to alternative architectures illustrated in Figure 2.1.
-It is worth noting that the translational mobility properties remain independent of the cube's size.

-The rotational mobility, illustrated in Figure 3.3b, exhibit greater achievable angular displacements in the R_x and R_y directions compared to the R_z direction.
+The rotational mobility, illustrated in Figure 3.3b, exhibits greater achievable angular stroke in the $R_x$ and $R_y$ directions compared to the $R_z$ direction.
 Furthermore, an inverse relationship exists between the cube's dimension and rotational mobility, with larger cube sizes corresponding to more limited angular displacement capabilities.